ChrisRackauckas/ParallelDataTransfer.jl/README.md

 # Create the variable x with a value 3 directly on process 4
 @defineat 4 x=3

-# Broadcast a value 3 to x on all workers
+# Broadcast a value 3 to x on all workers (not working on Julia 0.7)
 @broadcast x=3

 # Note that @broadcast will broadcast the expression, so